 - $25 application fee (waiver available when you speak to a program manager)

 - Official transcripts from all previously attended institutions

 - Letter of recommendation (only required for first time undergraduate students)

-- Students applying to the Degree Completion track must provide evidence that they are currently employed in a full-time capacity in the criminal justice field (typically an agency ID or employer letter).
+- Students applying for the Law Enforcement/Corrections option must provide evidence that they are currently employed in a full-time capacity in the criminal justice field (typically an agency ID or employer letter).

 Get Started Today

 Take the next step in achieving your personal and professional goals.
 Click here to learn more or call 877-265-3201 to speak with a program manager.